juba/rainette/README.md

 data_corpus_inaugural
 ```

-First, we'll use `split_segments` to split each text in the corpus into segments of about 40 words (punctuation is taken into account) :
+First, we'll use `split_segments` to split each document into segments of about 40 words (punctuation is taken into account) :

 ```r
 corpus <- split_segments(data_corpus_inaugural, segment_size = 40)